Meter safety

 DON’T try to turn it back on.
 Only a FortisBC technician or licensed gas contractor can turn the gas back on safely.
 Call FortisBC or a Technical Safety BC licensed gas contractor to restore gas service at the meter.

-Gas and/or electricity service must be disconnected before any demolition work begins for your safety and that of workers, contractors and the general public.
+Gas and/or electricity service must be disconnected before any demolition work begins.
+This is important for your safety and that of workers, contractors and the general public.
 If you’re planning to demolish a house or building, contact us first to request removal of gas service or disconnection of electricity service.

-Tip: Always click or call before you dig to find out where gas lines and other buried utilities are, and dig carefully by hand near your meter and/or gas line.
+Tip: Always click or call before you dig to find out where gas lines and other buried utilities are.
+Dig carefully by hand near your meter and/or gas line.
 If you damage this equipment, you may be responsible for the cost of repairs.